Marked points on translation surfaces: Introduction

 \section{Introduction}

-In this paper, we give new results on the $GL(2, \bR)$ action on moduli spaces of translation surfaces with marked points, and applications such as the following.
+In this paper, we give new results on the $GL^+(2, \bR)$ action on moduli spaces of translation surfaces with marked points, and applications such as the following.

 \bold{The finite blocking problem.} We say that two, not necessarily distinct, points $x_1,x_2$ on a rational polygon are finitely blocked if there is a finite set $B$ of points such that every billiard trajectory from $x_1$ to $x_2$ passes through a point of $B$.
-We call a polygon Gaussian if it can be tiled by $(\frac\pi4, \frac\pi4, \frac\pi2)$ triangles in such a way that triangles that share (part of) an edge are related via reflection.
-Similarly we call it Eisenstein if it can be tiled by $(\frac\pi6, \frac\pi3, \frac\pi2)$ triangles.
-We adopt the convention that all polygons are required to have connected boundary.
+We call a polygon Gaussian if it can be tiled by isometric $(\frac\pi4, \frac\pi4, \frac\pi2)$ triangles in such a way that triangles with overlapping edges are related via reflection in that edge.
+Similarly we call it rectangle-tiled if it can be tiled by rectangles and Eisenstein if it can be tiled by $(\frac\pi6, \frac\pi3, \frac\pi2)$ triangles.
+We adopt the convention that all polygons are required to have connected boundary and do not have slits.

-\begin{thm} Let $P$ be a rational polygon. \begin{enumerate} \item If $P$ is Gaussian or Eisenstein, any two points are finitely blocked. \item If $P$ is not Gaussian or Eisenstein and all its angles are multiples of $\pi/2$, then possibly infinitely many pairs of points are finitely blocked, but each point is finitely blocked from only finitely many other points. \item Otherwise, only finitely many pairs of points are finitely blocked in $P$. \end{enumerate} \end{thm} The main content is the third statement; the first two are included for completeness and are closely related to previous results (see for example Theorems 1 and 2 of Leli\`evre, Monteil, Weiss~\cite{LMW}).
+\begin{thm} Let $P$ be a rational polygon. \begin{enumerate} \item If $P$ is Gaussian, Eisenstein, or rectangle-tiled, then any two points are finitely blocked. \item If $P$ is not Gaussian, Eisenstein, or rectangle-tiled and all its angles are multiples of $\pi/2$, then possibly infinitely many pairs of points are finitely blocked, but each point is finitely blocked from only finitely many other points. \item Otherwise, only finitely many pairs of points are finitely blocked in $P$. \end{enumerate} \end{thm} The main content is the third statement; the first two are included for completeness and are closely related to previous results (see for example Theorems 1 and 2 of Leli\`evre, Monteil, Weiss~\cite{LMW}).
 We prove Theorem \ref{T:poly} by showing that every translation surface that is not a branched cover of a torus has a finite set that, together with covering maps to half-translation surfaces, accounts for all finite blocking (see Theorems \ref{T:cor} and \ref{T:blockingsets}).
-Theorem~\ref{T:poly} builds upon and recovers results of authors such as Gutkin, Hubert, Leli\`evre, Monteil, Schmidt, Schmoll, Troubetzkoy, Weiss, which we will discuss shortly.
+Theorem~\ref{T:poly} builds upon and recovers results of authors such as Gutkin, Hubert, Leli\`evre, Monteil, Schmidt, Schmoll, Troubetzkoy, and Weiss, which we will discuss shortly.
 Our results also apply to the illumination problem, which is the special case of the finite blocking problem when the blocking set is required to be empty.